All biomedical and biotechnology master's & doctoral applicants must submit:

 1. Online Application

-Beginning in the Spring 2020 applications will only be accepted through EngineeringCAS, an application service for graduate engineering programs.
+Applications are only accepted through EngineeringCAS, an application service for graduate engineering programs.
 All application documents and test scores need to be submitted through EngineeringCAS.

 First, create a profile.
 Next, add your program of interest (click the filter button and select University of Massachusetts - Lowell.
 You may need to use the "see all" button to find our programs.)